BestMVNO may earn a commission if you click on a link leading to another website. Learn More

-So now the question for you becomes, why are these MVNO's so much cheaper than the BIG 4 themselves?
+So now the question for you becomes, why are these MVNO's so much cheaper than the BIG 3 themselves?
 Well, if you've followed along you can see for starters they don't have any infrastructure to maintain.
-That is the responsibility of the BIG 4.
-Another reason is that when you sign up to get a new phone and contract with one of the BIG 4, they hide the cost of that new phone in your monthly bill (previously T-mobile was the only exception, but now the other carriers are beginning to be more transparent by offering no contract cell phones with monthly "installment" plans).
-That "free phone" you think you are getting may actually cost the BIG 4 $250 to purchase, so that cost gets passed on to you over the course of your contract with them.
+That is the responsibility of the BIG 3.
+Another reason is that when you sign up to get a new phone and contract with one of the BIG 3, they hide the cost of that new phone in your monthly bill (previously T-mobile was the only exception, but now all carriers are more transparent through their offerings of no contract cell phones with monthly "installment" plans).
+That "free phone" you think you are getting may actually cost the BIG 3 $250 to purchase, so that cost gets passed on to you over the course of your contract with them.
 Often they are charging you much more for the phone than they actually paid for it so it's cheaper for you to buy the phone from a website such as eBay or Amazon and to sign up with a prepaid provider.
-The third reason why prepaid is cheaper, is that some carriers, like Sprint, don't share their roaming agreements with their MVNO's.
-What you might not know is that in areas where Sprint doesn't have it's own cell phone towers and coverage, Sprint pays Verizon so that its customers can "roam" on the Verizon network (for voice only).
-Virgin mobile, an MVNO owned by Sprint, does not have this same agreement.
-It only uses Sprint's towers so it's coverage isn't as good as it would be if you were a direct Sprint subscriber.
-If you are interested in finding out more about MVNOs and finding one that can help save you money, you may want to start by exploring this MVNO list or by using the BestMVNO wireless phone plan comparison tool.
+The third reason why prepaid is cheaper is that major carriers typically don't share their roaming agreements with their MVNO's.
+What you might not know is that in some areas where a carrier like T-Mobile doesn't have it's own cell phone towers and coverage, T-Mobile pays another carrier so that its customers can "roam" and use its network for coverage.
+Since most MVNO's don't have roaming privelages, coverage with MVNO's generally isn't as good as it would be if you were a postpaid subscriber on a major wireless network.
+If you are interested in finding out more about MVNOs and finding one that can help save you money, you may want to start by exploring the MVNO list below or by using the BestMVNO wireless phone plan comparison tool.